 In some cases, the correlation between outages and prices is not immediately apparent.
-Therefore, we present statistics in Figure 19 to help clarify the relationship.
+Therefore, we present statistics in Figure 18 to help clarify the relationship.
 The figure shows the average ratio of capacity in outage to total capacity (i.e., the average outage rate), the wholesale power index price and the Duke short-term sales price.
-This figure reveals patterns similar to Figure 18.
-The average planned outage rate started very low and increased to approximately ten percent in the last two days of the quarter.
+This figure reveals patterns similar to Figure 17.
+The average planned outage rate started very low and increased to almost fifteen percent in the last days of the quarter.
 This pattern is consistent with the expected seasonal pattern of planned outages.
-The average unplanned outage rate during the second quarter was about three percent.
+The average unplanned outage rate during the third quarter was less than one percent.
 Relative to the Duke sales prices, this analysis does not reveal any additional concerns.